goschtl/zope/z3c.zalchemy/trunk/src/z3c/zalchemy/README.txt

   >>> sqlalchemy.mapper(A, aTable) is not None
   True

-To let zalchemy do his magic thing we need to register our database utility.
+To let zalchemy do its work we need to register our database utility.

   >>> from zope.component import provideUtility
   >>> provideUtility(engineUtility)